ZhongxuanWang/Python-Cluster/README.md

 # Python-Cluster
-some small softwares written in python for practice (may upgraded to project later)
+some small softwares written in python for practicing different functionalities of python.
+It's interesting to use!